Homeowners insurance shouldn't be complicated. Compare rates from South Carolina by location and carrier below.

 Since hurricanes can cause devastating destruction and wipe out buildings entirely, insurance companies remain reluctant to assume the full risk of hurricanes as a whole.
 If you reside in South Carolina, there could be an increased risk of experiencing damage from hurricanes.
 In fact, 35, 934 single-family homes are at extreme risk of hurricane damage in South Carolina.*

 If you own a home in a coastal area, it's of utmost importance to check and understand your policy since a basic agreement won't cover the costs of damage caused by hurricanes — you would need separate windstorm and flood policies, which would work together to cover repairs or replacements.
 Depending on your state, your insurance company may require a separate deductible for hurricanes if you live in a region that's at high risk for hurricanes.
+The average cost of homeowners insurance with a 2% hurricane deductible in South Carolina is $1,513 per year.

 What makes hurricanes so dangerous is the sheer amount of different perils that they bring.
 While most of these perils are covered by a standard homeowners policy, hurricane insurance itself doesn't exist as a unique offering.
 Homeowners in areas prone to hurricanes and tropical storms could face what is often referred to as a "windstorm" or "hurricane" deductible.
 Only triggered in certain conditions, these specialized deductibles work differently than the deductible for a standard peril.
 For a start, they are oftentimes much higher than typical deductibles, based on a percentage of your home's overall value.
 Though it is a common peril associated with hurricanes, flooding is rarely covered by a standard home insurance company.
 Flood coverage must, in most cases, be obtained through the National Flood Insurance Program.